What Does It Mean to Have a Shallow Vagina?

 "Sometimes these symptoms may also be associated with incomplete emptying of bladder/bowel or constipation," Pisal explained.

-Usually, the treatment is dependent on the cause of the condition.
+Usually, the treatment for a short vaginal canal is dependent on the cause of the condition.
 Your doctor won't treat a "shallow vagina" per se but can deal with the underlying cause and symptoms.
 In most cases, Alten explained, vaginal dilators and vaginal estrogen treatment are the mainstay approaches.